Videos, Images and Sounds

 Academic Video Online searches both American History in Video and World History in Video.
 These databases feature documentaries, newsreels (both government and corporate), public affairs videos, and archival footage.
 Users may search the transcripts of videos, make customized clips and download them to use in presentation.

-Journal of Visualized Experiments (JoVE) – Neuroscience & Biology.
-JoVE is an online peer-reviewed journal devoted to investigations of the structure, function, physiology, and pathophysiology of the brain and nervous system, and the publication of biological research in a video format.
+Journal of Visualized Experiments (JoVE) – Neuroscience.
+JoVE is an online peer-reviewed journal devoted to investigations of the structure, function, physiology, and pathophysiology of the brain and nervous system in a video format.

 Music and Performing Arts Subscription Channel – a large and diverse catalog of music content in the world for students, scholars, and patrons of the arts.
 The multimedia resource features works from thousands of respected partners, covers hundreds of genres from alternative rock to zydeco and from alternative dance to operatic arias, and encompasses a wide range of content formats—including scores, reference, and high definition audio and video.